mesosphere/dcos-docs-site/pages/1.13/security/oss/iam-api/index.md

 # Authentication and authorization

-All IAM endpoints require an authentication token and the `dcos:superuser` permission---except the `auth` endpoints.
+All IAM endpoints require an authentication token---except the `auth` endpoints.
 The `auth` endpoints do not require authentication tokens because their purpose is to return authentication tokens upon successful login.

 ## Obtaining an authentication token